 How can you capture a specific time and place?
 What can a portrait tell about a person?
-Participants find out by examining the people and places in From Here to There: Alec Soth’s America, and making a drawing of someone or someplace important to them.
+Find out by examining the people and places in From Here to There: Alec Soth’s America and making a drawing of someone or someplace important to you.

 December 14 · 1–2:30 pm

 Tell a whole story in a single image.
-See how the artists in StoryBook: Narrative in Contemporary Art, such as Robert Barnes, Romare Bearden, and Gladys Nilsson, did this, then make a narrative painting of your own with oil pastels and watercolors.
+See how artists such as Robert Barnes, Romare Bearden, and Gladys Nilsson did it, then make a large-scale, narrative painting of your own with oil pastels and watercolors.

 February 8 · 1–2:30 pm

 Eric and Heather ChanSchatz have created an abstract portrait of Madison based on survey data.
 Collaborate with your loved ones to create an abstract painting that represents all of you.